 Outside of normal business hours, the Helpline is provided by Irwin Mitchell LLP.
 Irwin Mitchell LLP is a limited liability partnership registered in England & Wales with number OC343897.
 Its registered office and principal place of business is at Riverside East, 2 Millsands, Sheffield, S3 8DT.
 Irwin Mitchell LLP is authorised and regulated by the Solicitors Regulation Authority.
 Their SRA number is 570654.

-You will be provided with a separate, written engagement letter setting out the terms of the Helpline (applicable only to the fulfilment of the Helpline by us from 1 February 2019).
+You will be provided with a separate, written engagement letter setting out the terms of the Helpline provided by us.

 References to 'we' in this section include Irwin Mitchell LLP.